Azure/AzureStack-QuickStart-Templates/201-comprehensive-linux-vm/README.md

 2. https://azure.microsoft.com/en-us/documentation/articles/azure-stack-add-image-pir/

 ## Deployment steps
+1. Deploy to azure stack portal using custom deployment.
+2. Deploy through Visual Studio using azuredeploy.json and azuredeploy.parameters.json.
-Deploy the solution from PowerShell with the following PowerShell script or deploy to azure stack portal using custom deployment.
+2. Deploy the solution from PowerShell with the following PowerShell script

 ``` PowerShell
 ## Configure the environment with the Add-AzureRmEnvironment cmdlt